Code-Institute-Submissions/ms1-travelsweden/README.md

 [View the live project here.](https://adamdelancey.github.io/ms1-travelsweden/)

 As my submission for the Code Institute Milestone Project 1, this Travel Sweden website is based on a fictional luxury Swedish travel company that is looking to increase sales and improve branding for the company.
-It is designed to be responsible and accessible on a range of devices, making it easy to navigate for potential users.
+It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential users.

 <p align="center">
     <img src="documentation/screenshots/responsive-display.jpg">